oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Authentication {#security-client-authentication}

-The privileges an authorization server associates with a certain client identity MUST depend on the assessment of the overall process for client identification and client credential lifecycle management.
+Depending on the overall process of client registration and credential lifecycle management, this may affect the confidence an authorization server has in a particular client.
 For example, authentication of a dynamically registered client does not prove the identity of the client, it only ensures that repeated requests to the authorization server were made from the same client instance.
 Such